Jeep: Full production – Willys MB and Ford GPW

-Post-war military Jeeps
+Post-war military

 The Jeep has been widely imitated around the world, including in France by Delahaye and by Hotchkiss et Cie (after 1954, Hotchkiss manufactured Jeeps under license from Willys), and in Japan by Mitsubishi Motors and Toyota.
 The Land Rover was inspired by the Jeep.
 The utilitarian good looks of the original Jeep have been hailed by industrial designers and museum curators alike.
 The Museum of Modern Art described the Jeep as a masterpiece of functionalist design and has periodically exhibited the Jeep as part of its collection.
 Pulitzer Prize-winning war correspondent Ernie Pyle called the jeep, along with the Coleman G.I.
-Pocket Stove, "the two most important pieces of noncombat equipment ever developed."
+Pocket Stove, "the two most important pieces of noncombat equipment ever developed".
 Jeeps became even more famous following the war, as they became available on the surplus market.
 Some ads claimed to offer "Jeeps still in the factory crate."
 This legend persisted for decades, despite the fact that Jeeps were never shipped from the factory in crates (although Ford did "knock down" Jeeps for easier shipping, which may have perpetuated the myth).

 The Jeepney is a unique type of taxi or bus created in the Philippines.
 The first Jeepneys were military-surplus MBs and GPWs, left behind in the war-ravaged country following World War II and Filipino independence.
 Jeepneys were built from Jeeps by lengthening and widening the rear "tub" of the vehicle, allowing them to carry more passengers.
 Over the years, Jeepneys have become the most ubiquitous symbol of the modern Philippines, even as they have been decorated in more elaborate and flamboyant styles by their owners.
 Most Jeepneys today are scratch-built by local manufacturers, using different powertrains.

 Aside from Jeepneys, backyard assemblers in the Philippines construct replica Jeeps with stainless steel bodies and surplus parts, and are called "owner-type jeeps" (as jeepneys are also called "passenger-type jeeps").

 In the United States military, the Jeep has been supplanted by a number of vehicles (e.g. Ford's M151) of which the latest is the Humvee.

 CJ-V35/U

 After World War II, Jeep began to experiment with new designs, including a model that could drive underwater.
-On February 1, 1950, contract N8ss-2660 was approved for 1,000 units "especially adapted for general reconnaissance or command communications" and "constructed for short period underwater operation such as encountered in landing and fording operations."
+On February 1, 1950, contract N8ss-2660 was approved for 1,000 units "especially adapted for general reconnaissance or command communications" and "constructed for short period underwater operation such as encountered in landing and fording operations".
 The engine was modified with a snorkel system so that the engine could properly breathe underwater.